cryptogopher/token_voting/README.md

 * enable REST web service (Administration -> Settings -> Enable REST web service)
 * create separate Redmine user (login e.g. `rpc`) for RPC daemon to use (Administration -> Users -> New user)
 * login as user `rpc`, reset API access key and copy it for next steps (My account -> API access key -> Reset, then Show)
 * re-login as administrator and grant token votes permissions to roles (Administration -> Roles and permissions -> Permissions report).
+Token votes permissions are inside _Issue tracking_ group.
 There are 2 types of permissions:
+  * _Add token votes_ - should be granted to everybody who need to cast votes
+  * _Manage token votes_ - administrative permission granted for roles responsible for creating and signing transactions with payouts

-4. Setup RPC daemon.
+5. Setup RPC daemon.

-4. Setup plugin settings.
+6. Update plugin settings.
 Go to: Administration -> Plugins -> Token voting plugin -> Configure (https://your.redmine.com/settings/plugin/token_voting)
 * Add at least 1 token type.
 Best to start with BTCTEST.

-5. Enable _Manage token votes_ permissions (https://your.redmine.com/roles/permissions)
-   - it is under _Issue tracking_